timboudreau/util/README.md

    * Creating lists, sets and iterables from multiple others by wrapping, not copying
    * Utilities for dealing with arrays, splitting and concatenating
    * Map-like extractions for type-safe, multi-type maps
-   * Utilities to implement binary search over anything that can be resolved to a Java long
-   * Bi-sorting - when sorting a collection or array of data where you have a secondary array or collection of data relating to each element in the same order, sort that collection too
    * Timed-eviction caches
  * `util-fileformat` - Minimal tools for writing valid JSON (for when a library like Jackson is too much), and for writing `.properties` files identically to the way the JDK does, minus the unavoidable timestamp comment that results